Christopher-Schulze/Supscriptchain/docs/audit-summary.md

 ## Outstanding Issues

-The static analysis run on 2025‑07‑05 reported no high severity findings.
+The most recent static analysis run reported no high severity findings.
 Slither highlighted various low or informational warnings (e.g. the "arbitrary-from" transfer pattern and naming conventions).
 Mythril reported no issues.
 Most of these warnings originate from upstream dependencies and remain